-And, as if that’s not enough in terms of the added calorie intake, alcohol can make you more hungry, especially as the more you drink the more likely you will be to lose your self-control and to start reaching for those higher calorie unhealthier snacks such as crisps and then kebabs!
-Then, the next day there is the hangover to deal with, the fry-up (potentially another 600 – 1000 calories) and even more added calories from doing nothing, lounging about because you feel so ill!
+Moreover, alcohol can make you more hungry, especially as the more you drink the more likely you will be to lose your self-control and to start reaching for those higher calorie unhealthier snacks such as crisps and then go for kebabs!

-Also heavy drinkers are putting themselves more at risk to such series long term diseases such as cancer, liver cirrhosis, high blood pressure, heart problems, depression, and mental illness, not to mention the weight gain!
+Also heavy drinkers are putting themselves more at risk to such serious long-term diseases such as cancer, liver cirrhosis, high blood pressure, heart problems, depression, and mental illness, not to mention the weight gain!

 Recent studies and excess promotion of water (mostly be those companies trying to sell us more) have made many people question just exactly how much water they should drink per day.
 The amount per person varies depending on age, climate and physical activity but the recommended amount is:-

 - Approximately 2 litres (3 – 4 pints) of water per day to prevent dehydration.

 Dehydration occurs when we lose more fluid than our bodies take in.
 As water makes up just over two-thirds of our body, losing even just a small amount upsets the balance of minerals and can cause long term issues with joint lubrication, digestion and our major organs to name but a few.

 Some of the early warning signs of dehydration include feeling thirsty or lightheaded, having dark coloured, strong smelling urine and passing urine less often than usual.
 Refer to this NHS Urine Colour Chart for more details.